hostmedia/whmcs-enom-balance-widget/README.md

   $enompassword = '';

+* You can disable caching on the widget or the length of time the cache lasts using the config at the top
 * Upload to your WHMCS install, if you are uploading just 'EnomBalance.php' make sure to upload it to: /WHMCS-Directory/modules/widgets/

 ## Links